hashicorp/terraform-provider-hcp/docs/resources/vault_radar_source_github_enterprise.md

 - `detector_type` (String) The detector type to use for monitoring this source.
 Valid values are 'hcp' (managed by HCP) or 'agent' (self-hosted agent).
 Defaults to 'hcp'.
 - `project_id` (String) The ID of the HCP project where Vault Radar is located.
 If not specified, the project specified in the HCP Provider config block will be used, if configured.
 - `token` (String, Sensitive) GitHub personal access token.
 Required when detector_type is 'hcp' or not specified (defaults to 'hcp').
 Cannot be used when detector_type is 'agent'.
 - `token_env_var` (String) Environment variable name containing the GitHub personal access token.
-Optional when detector_type is 'hcp' or not specified (defaults to 'hcp') - use this to enable secret copying via Vault Radar Agent.
-Required when detector_type is 'agent'.
+When detector_type is 'agent', this is required.
+When detector_type is 'hcp' or not specified (defaults to 'hcp'), this is optional and can be set to enable optional secret copying via the Vault Radar Agent.

 ### Read-Only